radifar/deemian/docs/introduction/whydeemian.md

 # Why Deemian DSL?

-Molecular interaction analysis is essential in many research areas, including drug discovery, vaccine design, molecular genetic study, antibacterial/antiviral agent resistance mechanism, enzyme engineering, viral organ/host tropism, and more.
-With myriad use cases in molecular interaction analysis, currently, no tool can deal with all of those cases.
-Frequently, A molecular interaction analysis tool is designated for a specific research area, such as:
+Molecular interaction analysis is a critical aspect of various research fields such as drug discovery, vaccine design, enzyme engineering, and more.

-- PDB structure analysis (e.g., Arpeggio, Protein Structure Atlas, PLIP, and FingeRNAt),
-- structure-based virtual screening (e.g., IChem and PyPLIF HIPPOS), and
-- dynamic binding study using MD (e.g., MD-IFP).

-One possible approach to cover a wide range of use cases is by giving the user the power to specify the interaction analysis via programming.
-Such an approach is doable using a library/framework for molecular interaction analysis such as ProLIF.
-However, there is a caveat as it requires the user to have a certain level of mastery in Python language.
-And this is where Deemian enters the stage.
+However, there is no one-size-fits-all tool that can handle all types of analyses.
+These tools are usually designed for specific research areas such as PDB structure analysis, structure-based virtual screening, or dynamic binding studies using MD.

+One way to address this issue is to allow users to specify the interaction analysis through programming.
+A library/framework for molecular interaction analysis, such as ProLIF, can achieve this.
+However, using such a library requires a certain level of mastery in the Python programming language, which can be challenging for some users.

+This is where Deemian comes in.
+Deemian is a Domain-Specific Language (DSL) for molecular interaction analysis.
+In general, using DSLs offers several advantages, such as:

+- **Expressiveness**: DSLs are tailored to the specific needs and vocabulary of a particular domain, making them more expressive and concise for tasks within that domain.
+This can lead to clearer and more readable code.
+- **Abstraction**: DSLs allow you to abstract away unnecessary details, focusing on the key aspects of your problem domain.
+This can simplify development and improve code maintainability.
+- **Productivity**: DSLs can enhance productivity by providing specialized constructs and syntax that align closely with the problem you’re solving, reducing the amount of boilerplate code needed.
+- **Collaboration**: DSLs can bridge the communication gap between domain experts and developers.
+Non-programmers can often understand and contribute to DSL code, fostering better collaboration between technical and non-technical team members.

-Deemian is a Domain Specific Language (DSL) for molecular interaction analysis.
-Therefore, it allows the user to specify the instructions for molecule file reading, molecule selection, preparation, molecular interaction configuration, and result presentation.
-Deemian could empower computational chemists or bioinformaticians to do in-depth molecular interaction analysis by providing users with simple and intuitive commands.
-As it is easy to read, understand, replicate, and modify the Deemian script from another study, the other benefits of using Deemian for molecular interaction analysis are better readability, reproducibility, and reusability.
+In simple terms, Deemian is a DSL for molecular interaction analysis, which allows users to specify instructions for molecule file reading, molecule selection, preparation, molecular interaction configuration, and result presentation.
+It is designed to make in-depth molecular interaction analysis easier for computational chemists or bioinformaticians by providing simple and intuitive commands.
+Additionally, Deemian scripts are easy to read, replicate, and modify, which makes them more reusable and reproducible.